-The Akron Intellectual Property Journal is a scholarly legal publication of The University of Akron School of Law that produces an annual volume of two issues for use by scholars, practitioners, and judges.
+The Akron Intellectual Property Journal is a scholarly legal publication of The University of Akron School of Law that produces an annual volume of one or two issues for use by scholars, practitioners, and judges.
 The Akron Intellectual Property Journal accepts articles on the topics of intellectual property, cyberlaw (including privacy matters), antitrust, and technology transfer.

 Since the 1930s, The University of Akron School of Law has dedicated its resources to teaching its students in intellectual property.
-Such offerings include the Albert and Vern Oldham Lecture and study abroad opportunities in Geneva, Switzerland where students learn about matters related to WIPO and the WTO.
+Such offerings include the Albert and Vern Oldham Lecture Series and study abroad opportunities in Geneva, Switzerland where students learn about matters related to WIPO and the WTO.
 The Akron Intellectual Property Journal represents a further step in enhancing the diversity of experience the school’s students will have as they continue to excel in intellectual property education.

 Members of the Akron Intellectual Property Journal contribute to the publication by editing the articles selected for publication and by writing their own notes and comments.
 By editing selected articles, staff members improve their own editing, writing, and citation skills while being exposed to different areas of law.
 The editor-in-chief and the executive editor oversee the selection, editing, and publication process.